top of page

 2. Inquire about what resources reside with your family.
 Is there a family bible?
 Do you have copies of Vital Records?

-(Birth, Marriage, Death records) Are there any
+(Birth, Marriage, Death records) Are there any mementos which could aid your research?

 3. If you have a laptop/tablet with your genealogy software on it, talk to your parents/ grandparents/ aunts/ uncles, etc., and add the information they give you.
 When you get home you can conduct your own research to corroborate their information.
 Always corroborate any information you collect with your own research, even information given to you by family members.
 Facts get fuzzy with the passage of time.